jmescalante2/aws-glue-container/README.md

-## Glue Job
+## AWS Glue Container

-A pyspark application used to curate or perform client-specific, function-specific, and/or highly customized transformations.
+A full-time dev container used to set up Glue and PySpark development environment.
+This includes installation of softwares, tools, IDE, extensions, git, and all other OS packages and dependencies, so you can focus on actual development.

 ## Development